Long-Term Effects of Adderall Use: What To Watch for When Taking Adderall

 - Withdrawal symptoms if you try to quit or cut back on Adderall

-Finding Adderall Addiction Treatment in Orlando, FL
+Adderall Addiction Treatment in Orlando, Florida

-Adderall addiction potential is considered one of the effects of Adderall use.
+Adderall addiction potential is one of the effects of Adderall use.
 Only using Adderall as instructed reduces the risk of an addiction developing.
 If you or someone you care about is addicted to Adderall, Orlando Recovery Center can provide professional help to avoid the severe mental and physical effects its use can cause.
-Contact us to speak to a representative about how personalized addiction treatment programs can work for you.
+Contact us to speak to a Recovery Advocate about how personalized addiction treatment programs can work for you.
 You deserve a healthier future.

 Berman, S M. “Potential adverse effects of amphetam[…] behavior: a review.”
 Molecular Psychiatry, April 17, 2009.
 Accessed August 10, 2022.